What is the purpose of this privacy notice and to whom does it apply?

 Which third-party service providers process my personal data?

 ”Third parties” includes third-party service providers (including contractors and sub-contractors).
-The following activities are carried out by third-party service providers: The provision of goods and services to SDT/SDTAL, insurance, IT and communications.
+The following activities are carried out by third-party service providers: The provision of goods and services to SDT/SDTAL, insurance, IT, communications and Tribunal user feedback surveys.
+From January 2019 the SDT utilises CaseLines, a digital court platform.
+Case-related personal data may be processed via this platform.
+Where hearings are conducted remotely, case-related personal data, with audio and video images, is processed via the relevant software platform.

 How secure is your information with third-party service providers?